alexa-samples/skill-sample-nodejs-zero-to-hero/08/README.md

 ## Milestones

-1. *Build Tab*: enable APL interface
+1. *Build Tab*: enable APL interface (and rebuild?)
 2. *Code Tab*: create documents folder.
 Create images folder.
-Go to S3 Media folder and add all image files
+Go to S3 Media folder and add all image files in documents/images
 3. *Code Tab*: in documents folder create launchScreen.json and leave empty
 4. *Display Tab*: explain the basics.
 Paste launchScreen.json as template and launchSampleDatasource.json as datasource and explain/play with it.
 5. *Code Tab*: fill documents/launchScreen.json with result from display editor (better leave untouched)